Pure Henna Hair Dye is Non Metallic Henna

 When you apply henna to your scalp (the skin on your head), henna is boosting your skin’s natural defence systems.

 Henna may vary in its dye content, depending on climate, soil, and moisture; so two batches – even from the same region – may never be quite the same.
-The finely crushed henna leaves- the henna powder – whilst acidic in nature, will chemically react with both water and acid ( such as lemon juice or cider vinegar).
+The finely crushed henna leaves- the henna powder – whilst acidic in nature, will chemically react with both water and acids such as lemon juice or cider vinegar.
 The addition of these liquids to henna powder will prompt the chemical reaction which causes release of the dye.
 Water produces faster dye release.
-Acid liquids triggers a slower dye release.
+Acid liquids trigger a slower dye release.
 Hot water works faster than cool water.
 A long slow dye release time, with either water or acid juice, or a mixture of both, works well to get henna into overtime dye release mode.
 But straight hot water over pure henna is the most effective method if you’re in a hurry and want the fastest dye release.
 Henna is versatile.
 And therefore all the approaches to henna and theories about henna should be versatile too.
 There are no hard and fast fixed rules.
-The rule of the game is : when you’ve discovered the treasure, make up your own code.
+The golden rule of the henna game is : when you’ve discovered the treasure, make up your own code.
 Go with what works for you.
 And keep an open mind, experiment, and enjoy the journey.
 You really can’t go wrong.
 It’s been around for centuries.
 It’s already stood the test of time.
 And it won’t be bound by rules.
 It’s for everyone.

 www.renaissancehenna.com